TSA ICES utility mapping training with professional survey equipment

 A Structured Pathway to Full Professional Competency

-Most utility training providers offer individual courses.
-Sygma's TSA and ICES Utility Mapping Programme is different.
-It is a structured, seven-module training programme designed to develop the full range of competencies required for professional utility mapping, as defined by the Institution of Civil Engineers Surveyors (ICES) competency framework.
+Most utility surveyor training providers offer individual courses.
+Sygma Solutions' TSA and ICES Utility Mapping Programme is different.
+It is a structured, seven-module training course designed to develop the full range of competencies required for professional utility mapping across the utility sector, as defined by the Institution of Civil Engineers Surveyors (ICES) competency framework.
+This utility surveyor training programme covers the complete surveying methodology from desktop research through to geospatial data collection on infrastructure projects.

-The programme covers everything from PAS128 desktop surveys and site reconnaissance in Module 1 through to the application of ICT in utility surveying in Module 7.
-In between, delegates progress through advanced electromagnetic locating, GPR theory and post processing, surveying instruments including total stations and GNSS, and the geometric principles that underpin high-accuracy subsurface mapping.
+The programme covers everything from PAS128 desktop surveys using stats plans and site reconnaissance in Module 1 through to the application of ICT in utility surveying in Module 7.
+In between, delegates progress through advanced electromagnetic locating using an EM locator in passive modes and at different frequencies, ground penetrating radar GPR theory and post processing, surveying instruments including total stations and GNSS, and the geometric principles that underpin high-accuracy subsurface mapping.
+Each utility survey module builds practical skills in locating buried services across utility networks and different situations.

 The full programme is 17 or more days of structured training spread across all seven modules.
 Individual modules can be completed as standalone courses or combined.
 Modules 3 and 4 (GPR theory and advanced post processing) are frequently taken together as a standalone three-day course.